scottdgaines/flashcards/README.md

 In favor of submitting a refactored project, I did not attempt iteration 3, but plan on doing so in the future.

 My refactoring included streamlining all test documents by adding a beforeEach function to declare all necessary variables for the following tests to use.
-Additionally, I updated all cards variables to have a consistent theme (Batman!)
+Additionally, I updated all card variables to have a consistent theme (Batman!).

-Because I did not complete iteration 3, I was not able to make a gif showing gameplay.
+Because I did not complete iteration 3, I did have a gif showing gameplay, but wanted to stay on theme.